Program-in-Microbiome-Dynamics-UMMS/Bucci-Maldonado_COVID19_Severity_Diet/README.md

 ## DESCRIPTION

-This is the code repository for RFC models used in the publication by Bucci et al. (publication currently under review at mSystems).
+This is the code repository for RFC models used in the publication by [Bucci et al. in mSystems](https://journals.asm.org/doi/full/10.1128/msystems.00310-23).

 Data used in the publication has been uploaded to the [NCBI BioProject repository](https://www.ncbi.nlm.nih.gov/bioproject) and can be accessed here under  BioProject number PRJNA868760 (“The Intestinal and Oral Microbiomes of SARS-CoV-2 PCR positive, hospitalized patients”).